 Most patients prefer using oral appliances to relieve their sleep apnea symptoms because they’re comfortable, minimally intrusive, and overall easy to use.
 CPAP machines are often noisy, and can potentially disrupt either your or your partner’s sleep.
-During your consultation with Dr. Grivas, he’ll be able to determine whether you’re a good candidate for oral appliances.
+During your consultation, your sleep dentist will be able to determine whether you’re a good candidate for oral appliances.

 Will insurance cover the cost of my oral appliance(s)?

-Our office recommends contacting your dental insurance provider ahead of time to learn whether you’re entitled to any coverage or compensation.
-We also offer various financing options to make your sleep apnea treatment easily affordable and accessible.
-For your convenience, Dr. Grivas also offers patients third-party financing through CareCredit and LendingClub.
+It’s recommended that you contact your dental insurance provider ahead of time to learn whether you’re entitled to any coverage or compensation.
+Your sleep dentist may offer various financing options to make your sleep apnea treatment easily affordable and accessible.
+This may include third-party financing options such as CareCredit and LendingClub.